Bonnyrigg, New South Wales: Heritage listings

-Location
+Geography

 Bonnyrigg lies approximately 30 kilometres west of Sydney's central business district as the crow flies and about 36 kilometres by road.
 Its closest major regional centre is Liverpool.
 The suburb is shaped like a diamond.
 The suburbs of Mount Pritchard and Cabramatta West lie to the east on the other side of Green Valley Creek.
 St Johns Park, Greenfield Park and Edensor Park lie to the north.
 Bonnyrigg Heights, Hinchinbrook and Green Valley are to the west.
 Busby and Heckenberg lie to the south.

 Currently the town centre is undergoing a major regeneration through a new housing scheme – Newleaf Bonnyrigg.
 This will replace over 800 dwellings with 2,330 new homes that will see the town's population increase by over 3,000 people over 12 years to 2022.
 The project is being delivered through a Public Private Partnership with Housing New South Wales called Newleaf.

 Commercial area

-The Assyrian genocide monument is a memorial site for the Assyrian community.

 Bonnyrigg's commercial area consists of a main hub around Bonnyrigg Plaza, a shopping centre located on Bonnyrigg Avenue.
 Bonnyrigg Plaza has undergone major renovation allowing new stores and a fresh new food court to come in.
 This commercial area also has several community facilities such as a PCYC, an office of the Housing NSW department and a public library.
 A Bunnings hardware store is located opposite to the plaza and the local primary school is adjacent to Bonnyrigg Plaza.

 Brown Road in Bonnyrigg is also a commercial area, albeit smaller.
 It contains several mixed business Asian stores, a Vietnamese and Chinese restaurant and take away, newsagency and Liberty petrol station.